orkunkaraduman/Lazy-Utils/README.md

 $section: _searching head1 section of pod, by default undef gets all of contents_

+$exclude\_section: _excludes section name, by default undef_

-return value: _text of pod, otherwise undef if an error occurs_
+return value: _text of pod in string or array by line, otherwise undef if an error occurs_

 # INSTALLATION